gbrlpzz/forest-cover-change/docs/methodology.typ

 == Spectral Harmonization

-Landsat 8/9 OLI spectral bands are natively compatible with Landsat 5/7 TM/ETM+ for vegetation analysis when using USGS Collection 2 Level-2 Surface Reflectance data. *Crawford et al. (2023)* demonstrate that the geometric and radiometric improvements in Collection 2 significantly reduce the need for post-hoc OLS harmonization (e.g., Roy et al., 2016) for general monitoring applications.
+Landsat 8/9 OLI spectral bands are natively compatible with Landsat 5/7 TM/ETM+ for vegetation analysis when using USGS Collection 2 Level-2 Surface Reflectance data.
+Crawford et al. (2023) demonstrate that the geometric and radiometric improvements in Collection 2 significantly reduce the need for post-hoc OLS harmonization (e.g., Roy et al., 2016) for general monitoring applications.

-*Design Decision:* This methodology relies directly on USGS Collection 2 Level-2 inter-calibration.
+Design Decision: This methodology relies directly on USGS Collection 2 Level-2 inter-calibration.
 Minor spectral response differences between sensors (OLI vs TM/ETM+) are acknowledged as a known uncertainty, but the preservation of original radiometric data is prioritized over the introduction of potential transformation artifacts.

-*Processing Protocol:*
+Processing Protocol:
-- *Landsat 5 & 7*: Bands B3 (Red) and B4 (NIR).
+- Landsat 5 & 7: Bands B3 (Red) and B4 (NIR).
-- *Landsat 8 & 9*: Bands B4 (Red) and B5 (NIR).
+- Landsat 8 & 9: Bands B4 (Red) and B5 (NIR).

 Explicit band mapping ensures correct spectral matching without altering pixel values.